hack2skill/Code-with-Google-Maps/README.md

   Version control systems like Git/GitHub might be used to manage changes and collaborate on the project.
 ### Cloud Services:
   Cloud hosting services may be used to deploy and host the prototype for testing and sharing.
+ ### Dart:
+ Dart is the programming language used for building Flutter apps.
+While FlutterFlow abstracts much of the coding work, some custom functionality might require writing Dart code.